 - Using your stand mixer with paddle attachment, cream the butter until light and fluffy.
 Add in your powdered sugar a 1/2 cup at a time with your mixer running on low.
 Add in your heavy cream and extracts.
 You may want to add more or less of the coconut extract.
 2 teaspoons was perfect for me!
 Then mix your frosting on high for 6 to 8 minutes until super light and fluffy.

 - When ready to assemble your cake.
 Place one layer on a cake round or cake stand.
 Spread your ganache frosting on.
 Place your second cake layer on top.
 Frost with your coconut buttercream.
-And cover in coconut flakes.
+And cover in shredded coconut.

 Notes